bfontaine/etutriche/README.md

   excluded; we assume that high scores equal good students equal no cheating.
   The downside of this is that it can lead to false negatives; but we try to avoid false positives.

+## Data Format

+The data format comes from the Google Form’s output of our online exams.
+Each CSV has one header line then one line per student’s input; only the first input is used.
+Each line has the following fields:

+* Date of submission (`%m/%d/%Y %H:%M:%S`)
+* Username (email address)
+* Score (In the format `17 / 20` in our case)
+* Last name (ignored)
+* First name (ignored)

+The `N` following fields are the student’s answers to the `N` questions.
+They must be single- or multiple-choices questions; we don’t support answers typed by the students.